The Early Years: 1950s – 1960s

 Modern Times: 1970s – 1990s

-Early in the next decade, the 1980s, the Sholom Chorale was started and they began performing at Shabbat and High Holiday services.
+Early in the next decade, the 1980s, the Sholom Chorale was started and began performing at Shabbat and High Holy Day services.
 As the congregation grew, there was a need to hire assistant rabbis.
 Rabbi Irving Ungar and Rabbi Marvin Schwab contributed greatly to our congregation during their time with us.
 And, as more and more young couples joined our synagogue, we were pleased to open a nursery school as part of the religious school programs.

 PTS Today: 2000s